EricThomson/mandelviews/docs/api_reference.md

-# Reference
+# mandelviews Reference
 Docs for the different functions available in mandelviews.
-Why aren't they showing properly they look fubar.

 ## Core functions
-The core functions carry out computation of the Mandelbrot set for a given region of the complex plane for the given parameter set.
+The core functions carry out computation of the Mandelbrot set for a given region of the complex plane and parameter set.

 ::: mandelviews.core